tgrant7/monarch-ABM/README.md

 Install Repast Simphony and Java SE Development Kit.

-Copy files from GitHub to C:\RepastSimphony-2.5\models\
+Create a folder in C:\RepastSimphony-2.5\models\ called Monarchs.
+Copy the files from GitHub to this folder.

 In Repast Simphony, select File -> Import.
 Choose General -> Projects from Folder or Archive.
 Set the import source as:  C:\RepastSimphony-2.5\models\Monarchs.
 Select the box for the Monarchs folder and hit Finish.